alexnathanson/BrightsignAPI/README.md

 The control interface uses a Node Express server (controlInterfaceExpress.js) to server the files in the controlInterface directory.

 ## instructions
+Make sure the firmware is up to date.

 ### brightsign
 * update the firmware on the BS